VegaDeftwing/OpGuidesHugoSrc/content/Design/analog.md

 While I haven't done this personally, based on the sheer amount of content on YouTube and hearing others experience making stained-glass isn't nearly as hard as one would assume

-On the other hand, it seems that making from-scractch, hand-blowing, or re-flowing glass trinkets is exceptionally difficult.
+Of course, that's assuming you have the glass already.
+From what I've seen, making from-scratch, hand-blowing, or re-flowing glass trinkets is exceptionally difficult.

 I'm not saying any of this to dissuade you from trying anything, just stating where you may want to start.

-<div style="display: inline-block; background-color: #eee; border-radius: 10px;"><blockquote class="reddit-card" data-card-created="1609714134"><a href="https://www.reddit.com/r/furry/comments/kmzxid/the_biggest_stained_glass_commision_so_far_feels/">The biggest stained glass commision so far - feels great!</a> from <a href="http://www.reddit.com/r/furry">r/furry</a></blockquote>
+<div style="display: inline-block; background-color: #eee; border-radius: 10px;"><blockquote class="reddit-card" data-card-created="1609714134"><a href="https://www.reddit.com/r/furry/comments/kmzxid/the_biggest_stained_glass_commision_so_far_feels/">The biggest stained glass commission so far - feels great!</a> from <a href="http://www.reddit.com/r/furry">r/furry</a></blockquote>
     <script async src="//embed.redditmedia.com/widgets/platform.js" charset="UTF-8"></script></div>

 ## Other